Hosting a new member orientation is a great way to engage new members.

 Focus on the most important information so that you don’t overwhelm new members.
 Some things to include:

-• Introduction of staff.
-If possible, ask your staff to use their webcams so they can say hi directly and make things more personal.
+- Introduction of staff.
+If possible, ask your staff to use their webcams so they can say hello directly and make things more personal.

-• Key resources for members, such as your online member community and online career center, as well as any key dates, such as your annual meeting or conference.
+- Key resources for members, such as your online member community and your online career center, as well as any key dates, such as your annual meeting or conference.

 4. Do a demo.